 For a while, I have wanted to write a piece about traveling without kids.
 As moms nothing makes us feel guiltier than packing our bags and leaving the youngins to fend for themselves (in the capable hands of another adult of course).
 Still, there is a lot of benefit to getting away without your children.
 This is what makes corporate travel so great… the decision is taken out of your hands.
 Then again, I could always just say Jettly don’t let children on their jets (a white lie every now and again is not a bad thing).

 Yes remember sleeping?
-Like had a few many too many drinks slept til 3 PM on a Saturday in college sleeping?
+Like had a few too many drinks and slept till 3 PM on a Saturday in college kind of sleeping?
 Don’t you miss it?
 I have been going away once or twice a year since Will was a baby and I must admit it’s the only time I really sleep.
-At home, I listen for every sound, cry, whimper and feel like at any moment I may be needed.
-When I travel alone or with girlfriends, I can smoke CBD oil or other similar products that I can get my hands on and get the kind of sleep that I haven’t had in 6 and a half years.
+At home, I listen for every sound, cry, whimper, and feel like at any moment I may be needed.
+When I travel alone or with girlfriends, I can smoke CBD oil or other similar products that I can get my hands on and get the kind of sleep that I haven’t had in six and a half years.
 In fact, when people invite me somewhere my first question is always “Can I sleep in?”.

 Alone Time is Good for You

 Sure you will miss the kids but guess what?
 Alone time is actually good for you.
 Taking a break from your kids will actually give you time to remember who you are.
 Take a nap, sleep in, read a book, take a bath, or the big one; go to the bathroom with no one else watching.
 Trust me, by the end of the trip, you will feel refreshed and ready to head back to motherhood and tiny people watching while you pee.